Lloyd Winnecke: Mayor of Evansville

 Winnecke's first term as Evansville mayor began on January 1, 2012.
-He is only the third Republican to head the City of Evansville since 1955.
+He is the third Republican to head the City of Evansville since 1955.
 In his first year in office he fought for, and secured, a state-funded full cloverleaf at one of the city's busiest intersections at the Lloyd Expressway and U.S. Route 41.

 Winnecke sought to improve city hall's responsiveness through the use of a smartphone app that gives Evansville residents a way to report non-emergency issues to city government.

 In an effort to boost downtown development and conventions Winnecke spearheaded a number of related projects.
 He successfully championed a downtown location for a new interdisciplinary academic health science education and research campus affiliated with the Indiana University School of Medicine - Evansville.
 In 2013 he also proposed a new 253 room convention hotel adjacent to the Ford Center and Old National Events Plaza.
 The project included a $7 million subsidy for the hotel and an additional $13 million in public funds for a new parking garage, bridges connecting the hotel, Old National Events Plaza and the Ford Center, and improvements to the Events Plaza.
 However, in December 2014 Old National withdrew from the project and it was delayed until a revised plan with 240 rooms was approved in 2015.

 Winnecke opposed the state's proposed constitutional ban on same-sex marriage and expressed concern over Indiana Senate Bill 101, also known as the Indiana "religious objections" bill, as sending the "wrong message" about the state.

 On January 9, 2019, Winnecke filed for re-election to seek a third term as mayor.